-Stocks at the Pakistan Stock Exchange (PSX) continued their record-breaking rally on Wednesday, with the benchmark KSE-100 index gaining over 700 points and surging past the 86,000 mark during intra-day trading.
+Stocks at the Pakistan Stock Exchange (PSX) experienced a highly volatile session on Wednesday, with the benchmark KSE-100 index surging past the 86,000 mark during intra-day trading but closing flat at the end of the trading.

-According to the PSX website, the market maintained upward momentum for the third consecutive day and crossed the 86,000 level at 09:37 am.
-By noon, the benchmark index was hovering at 86,437.69 points, with an increase of 773.72 points or 0.9% compared to the previous close.
+According to the PSX website, the market opened on a positive note, maintaining an upward momentum for the third consecutive day, and crossed the 86,000 level at 09:37 am.
+By noon, the benchmark index touched the highest level of 86,451.42 for the first time.

 According to the latest data released by the SBP, remittances from overseas Pakistani workers increased by 29% YoY to $2.849 billion in September 2024.

-A delegation of 32 leading private sector companies from Saudi Arabia, led by Investment Minister Khalid al-Falih, will be visiting Pakistan from October 9 to October 11, 2024.
+A delegation of 32 leading private sector companies from Saudi Arabia, led by Investment Minister Khalid al-Falih, arrived in Pakistan on Wednesday.
 This visit is set to bolster the economic ties between the two nations, with significant discussions on energy investments and bilateral agreements on the agenda.

 On Wednesday, stocks in the Asia-Pacific region generally saw gains, buoyed by a robust performance in the information technology sector that mirrored an overnight surge on Wall Street.